Denver Nugget Kenneth Faried supports civil unions, and his 2 moms

 Faried was at a session party Thursday that was celebrating Colorado’s LGBT legislators along with those two mothers — Waudda Faried and Carol Copeland.
 The two were married in New Jersey in 2007.

 The legislators joining Faried and his two moms helped make civil unions legal with the passage of Senate Bill 11 on Wednesday.
 Many believe the bill could open the door to gay marriage — something Waudda and Copeland are becoming increasingly familiar with.

 “We had a bunch of our friends get married right after we got married,” Waudda said.

 And most of those friends “didn’t think this one would ever get married,” Copeland jested, pointing at Waudda.

-Along with Kenneth’s father, the two women raised the NBA star and his younger brother.
+Kenneth’s father remained in the picture, but the two women were primarily responsible for raising the NBA star and his younger brother.

 Waudda has lupus and she had a kidney transplant a couple of years ago.
-She’s doing much better now.
-She’s had Copeland right by her side through it all.
+She’s doing much better now, and she has had Copeland right by her side through it all.

-“If you truly love each other, hold on, stick together,” Copeland said.
+“If you truly love each other, hold on and stick together,” Copeland said.

-Kenneth supports the Colorado Senate committee that passed a bill Wednesday allowing gay couples to form civil unions.
-But he’s not completely happy.
+While Kenneth supports the Colorado Senate committee that passed a bill Wednesday that will all gay couples to form civil unions, he’s not completely happy.

 “A lot of people [are] saying civil union,” Faried said.
 “I don’t like it being called that because I can get married to a female and it can be called a marriage.
 Why can’t a female be married to a female and male be married to a male and it be called a marriage?
 You still have the same thing, same love and happiness.”